Description:- Charminar, State: Telangana

 India.
 The landmark has become known globally as a symbol of Hyderabad and is

-officially incorporated as the Emblem of Telangana The
+officially incorporated as the emblem of Telangana.
+The

 Charminar's long history includes the existence of a mosque on its top floor

-for more than 425 years.While both historically and religiously significant,
+for more than 425 years.
+While both historically and religiously significant,

-it is also known for its popular and busy local markets surrounding the
+it is also known for its popular and busy local markets surrounding the structure and has become one of the most frequented tourist attractions

 in Hyderabad.
 Charminar is also a site of

-the road.The Charminar is situated on the east bank of Musi river.
+the road.
+The Charminar is situated on the east bank of the Musi River.
 To

 the west lies the Laad Bazaar,

-and to the southwest lies the richly ornamented granite Makkah Masjid.It
+and to the southwest lies the richly ornamented granite Makkah Masjid.
+It

 is listed as an archaeological and architectural treasure on the official